travis-ci/docs-travis-ci-com/user/enterprise/platform-tips.md

 ## Find out maximum available concurrency

-If you wish to find out how much concurrency is available in your Travis CI Enterprise setup, please connect to your platform machine via ssh and follow these steps:
+To find out how much concurrency is available in your Travis CI Enterprise setup, connect to your platform machine via ssh and run:

 ```
 $ travis bash